SendGrid

-Beginning in 2012, the company integrated SMS, voice, and push notification abilities to its service through a partnership with Twilio.

-SendGrid offers a freemium version and a Lite Plan (pay-as-you-go), as well as three expanded levels of service: Essentials, Pro, and Premier.

-SendGrid's clients include Uber, Twilio, Foursquare, Pandora, and Airbnb.

-Controversy

-The controversial firing of Adria Richards in March 2013 and the surrounding circumstances became known as Donglegate.

-Funding

-Before SendGrid was called Twilio SendGrid, they named the project smtpapi.com.
-After founding SendGrid in Riverside, California, in July 2009, Saldana, Lopez, and Jenkins enrolled the startup in the TechStars accelerator program and moved the company to Boulder, Colorado.
+Twilio SendGrid, commonly known as SendGrid, is an American communication platform for transactional and marketing email based in Denver, Colorado.

+History

+SendGrid was founded in 2009 by Isaac Saldana, Jose Lopez, and Tim Jenkins.
+Later, it was incubated through the Techstars accelerator program.
 By December 2009, the company announced it had raised $750,000 in a funding round led by Highway 12 Ventures.
 Other participating investors included SoftTech VC, FF Angel, and TechStars founder David Cohen.

 In April 2010, the email software-as-a-service (SaaS) company received $5 million in Series A round funding from Foundry Group, SoftTech VC, and Highway 12 Ventures, as well as individual investors including David Cohen, Scott Petry, Dave McClure, and Matt Mullenweg.
 Ryan McIntyre, the co-founder of Foundry, joined SendGrid's board of directors at this time as well.

-In January 2012, SendGrid raised $21 million in Series B funding.
-The funding round – led by Bessemer Venture Partners and previous investors Highway 12 Ventures, Foundry Group, 500 Startups, and TechStars – occurred concurrently with a new partnership between SendGrid and Microsoft’s Windows Azure platform.
+In January 2012, SendGrid raised $21 million in Series B funding, led by Bessemer Venture Partners.
+In August 2012, SendGrid opened an office in Denver.
+In December 2012, SendGrid partnered with Twilio to incorporate SMS and push notification services to its platform.

+In March 2013, the controversial firing of Adria Richards and the surrounding circumstances became known as Donglegate.
+In June 2013, SendGrid released its new email marketing service.

+In September 2014, former Citrix executive Sameer Dholakia joined SendGrid as the CEO.
 In December 2014, SendGrid raised $20 million in Series C funding.
-The series C round was led by new investor Bain Capital Ventures.
+The series C round was led by a new investor Bain Capital Ventures.
 Current investors Bessemer Venture Partners and Foundry Group also participated.

 In November 2016, SendGrid raised $33 million in Series D funding.
 The round was led by Bain Capital Ventures, with participation from Bessemer Ventures and the Foundry Group.